atolab/cdds/src/docs/GettingStartedGuide/installation.rst

 =====

-To be able to run VortexDDS executables, the required libraries (like libvddsc.so) need to be available to the executables.
+To be able to run VortexDDS executables, the required libraries (like libddsc.so) need to be available to the executables.
 Normally, these are installed in system default locations and it works out-of-the-box.
 However, if they are not installed in those locations, it is possible that the library search path has to be changed.